ChanthMiao/ghc-wiki-mirror/status/apr10.md

 This declares that an application of `flop` is cheap enough that even a shared application can participate in a rule application.
-The CONLIKE pragma is a modifier on a NOINLINE (or INLINE) pragma, becuase it really only makes sense to match `flop` on the LHS of a rule if you know that `flop` is not going to be inlined before the rule has a chance to fire.
+The CONLIKE pragma is a modifier on a NOINLINE (or INLINE) pragma, because it really only makes sense to match `flop` on the LHS of a rule if you know that `flop` is not going to be inlined before the rule has a chance to fire.